 Categories

-This online course introduces the concept of 21 Neglected Tropical Diseases (NTDs).
-These diseases occur mainly in tropical zone, remain strongly associated with poverty, and display a particularly complex epidemiology linked to environmental conditions.
-They benefit from very limited resources and are largely ignored by global funding agencies, which explain their "neglected" status.
+This online course presents the group of 21 Neglected Tropical Diseases (NTDs).
+They occur mainly in tropical areas, are strongly associated with poverty and present a complex epidemiology linked to environmental conditions.
+They benefit from very limited resources and are virtually ignored by global funding bodies, hence their "neglected" status.

-With a wide range of clinical symptoms, these diseases affect over a billion people and are caused by a variety of pathogens (viruses, bacteria, parasites, fungi and toxins).
-Many of them are caused by vector-borne pathogens, derived from animal reservoirs and associated with complex life cycles.
-Available serological or molecular diagnostic tests can help to guide patients towards fairly effective treatments, but many of these still need to be improved.
+With a wide range of clinical symptoms, they affect over a billion people and are caused by a variety of pathogens (viruses, bacteria, parasites, fungi and toxins).
+Many are caused by vector-borne pathogens, originating from animal reservoirs and associated with complex life cycles.
+Existing serological or molecular diagnostic tests can guide patients towards relatively effective treatments, but these still need to be improved for many of these diseases.

-The fight against NTDs is based on interdisciplinary approaches, ranging from providing diagnostics and medicines as close as possible to the patient, to reducing the mental burden associated with these diseases, and resolving fundamental human rights issues.
+The fight against NTDs relies on interdisciplinary approaches, from making diagnostics and medicines available as close as possible to patients, to alleviating the mental burden associated with disease, and resolving fundamental human rights issues.
+Vector control, veterinary public health and water, sanitation and hygiene (WASH) management are essential complements to the interventions.

-To achieve the elimination targets set by the WHO for 2030, it is crucial to consolidate funding dedicated to the fight against these diseases, in order to ensure the sustainability of actions undertaken, especially in the case of diseases close to elimination.
-To this end, research into vaccines, treatments and diagnostic tests will contribute to achieving these objectives.
+To achieve the elimination targets set by the WHO for 2030, it is crucial to consolidate the funding dedicated to the fight against these diseases, in order to ensure the sustainability of the actions undertaken, especially in the case of diseases close to elimination.
+With this in mind, research into vaccines, treatments and diagnostic tests will help to achieve these objectives.

 Learn more about the course here.